citizenfx/fivem-docs/content/docs/client-manual/installing-fivem.md

 - Otherwise:
     - Press `WinKey+R` on your keyboard
     - Type `appwiz.cpl`
-    - Find FiveM, right click and press uninstall
+    - Find FiveM, right-click and press Uninstall
-- Alternatively
+- Alternatively:
     - Press `WinKey+R` on your keyboard
     - Type `%localappdata%` in the dialog that opens
-    - Hit Enter
+    - Press Enter
     - Delete the FiveM folder
-- That is all you need to do!
 - Run FiveM.exe again if you want to reinstall FiveM.

 [home]: https://fivem.net